Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Open mobile scene (scene package)/README.md

 Opens and displays a scene from a mobile scene package (.mspk).

+![Open mobile scene (scene package) sample](open-mobile-scene-package.png)

+## Use case

 An .mspk file is an archive containing the data (specifically, basemaps and features), used to display an offline 3D scene.
-A mobile scene package can also be unpacked to a directory to allow read support for certain data types.

-![Open mobile scene (scene package) sample](open-mobile-scene-package.png)

 ## How to use the sample